Simulador-pregao/.github/profile/README.md

 ------------------------------------------------------------------------------------------------------------------

-<span style="color: pink;">## Welcome to the repository for the project of the programming logic discipline: LG2, taught by prof. Ugo Henrique</span>
+## Welcome to the repository for the project of the programming logic discipline: LG2, taught by prof. Ugo Henrique

 ------------------------------------------------------------------------------------------------------------------